Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Greying Wildlands/Palebank Village.md

 **Government**:: The [[Elves|elf]] ranger Elro Aldataur is the appointed leader of the village.
 He delegates tasks to proven friends and trustworthy allies.

-**Defense**:: Elro commands a small force of errant Glassblades.
+**Defense**:: Elro commands a small force of errant [[Glassblades]].
 Some civilians are willing to take up arms to defend the city in moments of crisis.

 **Commerce**:: Basic supplies can be purchased or traded at the small inns or supply shacks.

 **Organizations**:: There are two humble temples to [[Moradin]] and [[Corellon]], respectively. [[Uthodurn]] governs from afar, while the Tribes of Shadycreek send agents to seek more information about [[Eiselcross]].

-Along the cold shore of the Frigid Depths, Palebank Village marks the first surviving [[Uthodurn]] outpost beyond the mountains.
+Along the cold shore of the [[Frigid Depths]], Palebank Village marks the first surviving [[Uthodurn]] outpost beyond the mountains.
 The settlement is situated against the low cliff boundary of the [[Crystalsands Tundra]], just north of the [[Flotket Alps]].
 The denizens of Palebank often take to ice fishing, trapping, or hunting, returning in small caravans to [[Uthodurn]] to sell their wares and restock their supplies.
-Territorial monsters wander close to the village, so rotating squads of Glassblades are assigned to protect the people.
+Territorial monsters wander close to the village, so rotating squads of [[Glassblades]] are assigned to protect the people.
 The small docks have been recently expanded to accommodate the increased interest in heading northwest toward [[Eiselcross]].
 Palebank has become a launching point for northern expeditions, leading to growing trade and a pressing need for more inns.

 The village is guided by Elro Aldataur, a weathered [[Elves|elf]] ranger who helped found Palebank roughly sixty years ago.
 Stoic and humorless, Elro showed a knack for leadership when the fledgling outpost was beset with danger on a near-constant basis.
 Elro earned the trust and respect of the residents, and they asked him to govern Palebank.
 He begrudgingly accepted, and has since overseen the expansion and protection of the village.
-Elro generally has sixty to ninety Glassblades at his command.
+Elro generally has sixty to ninety [[Glassblades]] at his command.

 The people of Palebank must work together to survive in this frigid land, and there is little room in the small community to conduct any worthwhile larceny or immoral activity.
 What crimes do occur are born out of necessity and punished accordingly by Elro.